alechenninger/roger/README.md

 change.
 Additionally, there is no built-in tracking of where you left off.
 If you...

 * Want your listener to be HA/redundant across multiple processes
-* Do not want to process each message redundantly for each process
+* Do not want to process each change redundantly for each process
-* Want to process messages in order
+* Want to process chnges in order

 ...then what you want is a queue!